 The question of how to become a smarter investor is one that most people confront at one time or another.
 Answering this question can be complex but it usually starts with finding or discovering intelligent investment ideas and constructing a portfolio around it to fully exploit the benefits of these ideas.
 Easy to say, but not so easy to do in practice, yet it can be achieved by carefully following these six guidelines.

-#1 Find intelligent investment ideas to construct your portfolio
+Find intelligent investment ideas for your portfolio

 It all starts with the investment idea or strategy.
 Becoming a smarter investor means implementing investment ideas that are grounded in the best economic principles for success.
 If you don’t get this right it makes it much harder to achieve great results.
 Think about what signals or selection criteria you will need to trigger your investment decisions.
 Do these make logical sense or are they based upon emotion with no basis in a scientific approach?